owntheweb/static-nextjs-blog/posts/2010/brain-dump-from-drupalcamp-colorado-2010.md

 Image from [drupalcampcolorado.org](https://drupalcampcolorado.org) website

-Over 300 people attended [Drupalcamp Colorado](https://drupalcampcolorado.org/) over the June 26-27 weekend, including myself and Space Foundation co-worker Luciana.
+Over 300 people attended [Drupalcamp Colorado] *-link archived-* over the June 26-27 weekend, including myself and Space Foundation co-worker Luciana.
 For a mere $30 admission fee (unless waiting untill the last second), Drupal developers, designers, enthusiasts, and interested newcomers met for sessions, networking, and some pretty darn good food (Don't forget the free beer provided by [Volacci](https://www.volacci.com/) Saturday evening!).

 I feel the event was totally worth attending.
 It was a chance to poll others on their development issues, help each other out, and speak the same language for a weekend.
 Here's some takeaways of interest that helped me out a ton: